nate-j5/open-ai-project/README.md

-Enter the name of a city & recieve data back - this project leverages Next.js and OpenAI.
+Enter the name of a city & recieve data back.

+This project leverages Next.js and OpenAI.